Desalination: Natural evaporation

 Water can evaporate through several other physical effects besides solar irradiation.
 These effects have been included in a multidisciplinary desalination methodology in the IBTS Greenhouse.
 The IBTS is an industrial desalination (power)plant on one side and a greenhouse operating with the natural water cycle (scaled down 1:10) on the other side.
 The various processes of evaporation and condensation are hosted in low-tech utilities, partly underground and the architectural shape of the building itself.
 This integrated biotectural system is most suitable for large scale desert greening as it has a km2 footprint for the water distillation and the same for landscape transformation in desert greening, respectively the regeneration of natural fresh water cycles.

 Vacuum distillation

 In vacuum distillation atmospheric pressure is reduced, thus lowering the temperature required to evaporate the water.
 Liquids boil when the vapor pressure equals the ambient pressure and vapor pressure increases with temperature.
 Effectively, liquids boil at a lower temperature, when the ambient atmospheric pressure is less than usual atmospheric pressure.
 Thus, because of the reduced pressure, low-temperature "waste" heat from electrical power generation or industrial processes can be employed.

 Multi-stage flash distillation

 Water is evaporated and separated from sea water through multi-stage flash distillation, which is a series of flash evaporations.
-Each subsequent flash process utilizes energy released from the condensation of the water vapor from the previous step.
+Each subsequent flash process uses energy released from the condensation of the water vapor from the previous step.